Taojunshen/azurepack-docs-psprocessing/ap-cmdlets/Configuration/v1.0/New-MgmtSvcResourceProviderConfiguration.md

 ```

 ### -Name
-Specifies the name of a resource provider
+Specifies the name of a resource provider.

 ```yaml
 Type: String